 Catarina received her PhD in Inorganic Chemistry.
 Photo/Credit: Catarina Esteves

-Catarina from Portugal is a postdoctoral fellow at the Centro de Química Estrutural, Faculdade de Ciências, Universidade de Lisboa, Portugal.
+Catarina is a postdoctoral fellow at the Centro de Química Estrutural, Faculdade de Ciências, Universidade de Lisboa.

 This interview is part of a series of the “Women in Research” blog that features young female scientists participating in the 70th Lindau Nobel Laureate Meeting to increase the visibility of women in research (find more information on Facebook and Twitter).

 She studies the underlying processes of crystallization or recrystallization.
 Most of the synthetic procedures used to obtain a wide variety of chemicals encompass crystallization or recrystallization at some point.
 Therefore, improving our understanding on the molecular association and how that impacts crystallization is paramount.
 Particularly, gaining knowledge on the relationship between molecular structure in solution and in the crystals in equilibrium with it.
 Both the scientific and industrial communities would benefit from such studies.